smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 | 2          | Sarah     | Shultz   | 90000.00  | 3          | 85000.00 |
 ```

 You can also create temporary tables via the `INTO` statement in a SQL statement.
-This works in Microsoft SQL Server and each database system has slightly different syntax for temporary tables.
+This works in Microsoft SQL Server, and each database system has slightly different syntax for temporary tables.

 ```sql
 SELECT  *